Palisades Fire: Reactions

 California Governor Gavin Newsom traveled to Los Angeles to observe the initial fire response as well as to meet with state, local and federal officials; President Joe Biden was in Los Angeles for a White House event on January 7 commemorating the creation of two new national monuments.
-Concerns were raised about the 117 million-gallon Santa Ynez Reservoir in Pacific Palisades being empty months prior to the fire.
-Los Angeles Mayor Karen Bass was in Ghana when the fire initially broke out, despite her prior pledge not to conduct foreign trips as mayor.
+Concerns were raised about the 117 million-gallon Santa Ynez Reservoir in Pacific Palisades being empty months before the fire started.
+Los Angeles Mayor Karen Bass was in Ghana when the fire initially broke out, after a prior pledge not to conduct foreign trips as mayor.
 Bass cut her trip short and she returned to Los Angeles on January 7 via U.S. military transport.

-Some celebrities and politicians swiftly voiced outrage against Governor Newsom and Mayor Bass.
-Most notably X Corp Chairman and CTO Elon Musk called the mayor "utterly incompetent".
-President-Elect Donald Trump voiced his concern on Truth Social with Governor Newsom saying "Governor Gavin Newscum refused to sign the water restoration declaration put before him that would have allowed millions of gallons of water, from excess rain and snow melt from the North, to flow daily into many parts of California, including the areas that are currently burning in a virtually apocalyptic way."
-Trump issued an executive order titled Emergency Measures to Provide Water Resources in California and Improve Disaster Response in Certain Areas and orchestrated the water release from Lake Kaweah and Lake Success four days after taking office while the fires were still burning.
-The water never reached Southern California because these reservoirs release their water to the Tulare Lake basin, not to Southern California.
+Political figures on the right swiftly voiced outrage against Governor Newsom and Mayor Bass.
+X Corp Chairman and CTO Elon Musk called the Mayor "utterly incompetent".
+President-Elect Donald Trump criticized Newsom on Truth Social, saying "Governor Gavin Newscum refused to sign the water restoration declaration put before him that would have allowed millions of gallons of water, from excess rain and snow melt from the North, to flow daily into many parts of California, including the areas that are currently burning in a virtually apocalyptic way."
+Trump subsequently issued an executive order titled Emergency Measures to Provide Water Resources in California and Improve Disaster Response in Certain Areas, and orchestrated the release of water from Lake Kaweah and Lake Success four days after taking office, while the fires were still burning.
+Despite Trump's claims, the water was wasted and never reached Southern California because these reservoirs empty into the Tulare Lake basin, not Southern California.
 President Trump also visited a burned area at that time and held a press conference with Mayor Bass in Fire Station 69.
-Trump publicly argued with Bass, criticizing the amount of city regulation that he believed to be in the way of rebuilding burnt areas, citing the Mayor's unclear definition of "hazardous waste".
-Trump went on to say: "You mentioned hazardous waste," said Trump.
-"Well hazardous waste... what's hazardous waste?
-You're going to have to define that.
-We're going to go through a whole series of questions on determining what's hazardous waste?
-I just think that you have to allow people to go on their site and start the process tonight."
+Trump publicly argued with Bass, criticizing the amount of city regulation that he believed to be in the way of rebuilding burnt areas, citing what he called the Mayor's unclear definition of "hazardous waste".